Libya–Spain relations

-Diplomatic relations
+History

 First contacts between the Kingdom of Libya and Francoist Spain after the 1951 Libyan independence began to develop after King Idris paid a visit to Spain in 1953.

 By means of the exchange of ambassadors, Spain and Libya established full diplomatic relations on 14 January 1961.
 Cooperation in the energy sector ensued.

 Following the 1969 coup d'etat in Libya and the ascension of Muammar Gaddafi to power, a pragmatic Spain had no problem to continue with the ongoing relations, in the overarching frame of Spanish neutrality towards the struggle between Conservative Arab monarchies and Pan-Arabist rulers taking place within the Arab League, although it did not take long for disagreements to emerge between the two countries over the timetable for the Spanish decolonisation of Western Sahara, and Libya eventually came to provide financial funding to the Polisario Front after 1973.

 Nonetheless, a 1972 visit to Libya by Spanish Foreign Minister Gregorio López Bravo consolidated existing relations, confirming Libya as a leading energy provider, a circumstance that eventually proved to be a major coup for the Spanish diplomacy in the context of the oil embargo by Arab countries (and ensuing energy crisis) on many Western countries on the wake of Israeli victory in the Yom Kippur War in 1973.

 Relations were strained in the 1980s, and there were various Libyan interference attempts in Spanish domestic politics, by providing logistic support to a number of political groups.
-Gadaffi had expected the new PSOE government to remove Spain from NATO membership after it came to power in 1982 and, shortly afterwards the 1986 referendum on the matter, he threatened Spain and Italy with military retaliation in case Libya was attacked.
+Gaddafi had expected the new PSOE government to remove Spain from NATO membership after it came to power in 1982 and, shortly afterwards the 1986 referendum on the matter, he threatened Spain and Italy with military retaliation in case Libya was attacked.

-In 2004 a timid normalization of Libya's relations with the international community began.
+In 2004, a timid normalization of Libya's relations with the international community began.